chaseltb/full-stack-stock-app/capstone-proposal-outline.md

   - StockExchanges: Data related to stock exchanges (e.g., NYSE, NASDAQ).
 - Data Integrity and Relationships:
   - Tables should maintain foreign key relationships where necessary
-  - Validations should be applied accross all entities
+  - Validations should be applied across all entities
-  - Bridge tables should implemented where necessary
+  - Bridge tables should be implemented where necessary

 2. Spring Boot Backend
-- Spring Boot will be used to configute the development and deployment of the application.
+- Spring Boot will be used to configure the development and deployment of the application.
-- Spring MVC will handle the infrastructure for handling HTTP requess, managing views, and interacting with the business logic.
+- Spring MVC will handle the infrastructure for handling HTTP request, managing views, and interacting with the business logic.
 - Security: JWT authentication will be used to secure endpoints for users and admins.
 Role-based access control will ensure that users cannot access admin-only features.
-- Backend Testing: Unit and integration tests will be wrtitten for services and repositories with JUnit and Mockito.
+- Backend Testing: Unit and integration tests will be written for services and repositories with JUnit and Mockito.
 - Error Handling: Global exception handlers will be used for standardized error responses.

 3. Frontend with React